reconquest/shadowc/README.md

 **Warning**

-Do not copy `private.key` file to target server with shadowc, copy only `cert.pem`.
+Do not copy `key.pem` file to target server with shadowc, copy only `cert.pem`.

 #### Example

-Assume, you have certificate file and two shadowd servers on `shadowd0.in.example.com:8080` and `shadowd1.in.example.com:8080`, certificate file has been copied to `/data/shadowc/cert.pem` on target server.
+Assume that, you have certificate file and two shadowd servers on `shadowd0.in.example.com:8080` and `shadowd1.in.example.com:8080`, certificate file has been copied to `/data/shadowc/cert.pem` on target server.